Jeremy Lin: Santa Cruz Warriors (2021)

 During the offseason, Lin sought a return to the NBA.
 His original team, Golden State, wanted to add him to their G League (formerly D-League) affiliate, the Santa Cruz Warriors.
 Golden State planned to sign and release him on December 19, 2020, to secure his G League rights for Santa Cruz, but they were unable to obtain a clearance letter from the Ducks, partly because FIBA's offices were closed on the weekends.
 However, the NBA later passed a new rule, allowing NBA teams to designate one five-year NBA veteran to fill a spot on their G League team.
 This allowed Golden State to secure Lin without more complicated and costlier roster moves.

 On January 9, 2021, Santa Cruz announced that Lin had been added to their team for the 2020–21 season through the new NBA veteran exception rule, which some G League observers dubbed the "Jeremy Lin rule".
 He played in nine games, averaging 19.8 points and 6.4 assists per game while shooting 50.5 percent from the field and 42.6 percent on 3-pointers.

 Return to the Ducks (2021–2022)

-On June 11, 2021, Lin announced that he was returning to Beijing Ducks in the CBA.
+On June 11, 2021, Lin announced that he was returning to the Beijing Ducks in the CBA.
 After returning to China from San Francisco, he was hospitalized in Shanghai in September after he contracted COVID-19.
 He lost 20 lb while he was in isolation.
-He struggled when he returned to play, saying he felt "very tired—like I couldn’t breathe".
+He struggled when he returned to play, saying he felt "very tired—like I couldn't breathe".